LucHermitte/vim-clang/README.md

 -----------
 This module is a fork of @exclipy's fork of [clang\_complete](<https://github.com/exclipy/clang_complete>).
-The functions dedicated to the interactions with clang\_indexer have extracted, and a few more will be added.
+The functions dedicated to the interaction with clang\_indexer have been extracted, and a few more will be added.

 Licence:
 --------
 getReferences() and getCurrentUser() functions are courtesy of exclipy.

 Copyright 2013 Luc Hermitte

     This program is free software: you can redistribute it and/or modify